 \section{Conclusion and Future Challenges}

-While the superiority of JSCC to separation-based approaches in the practical finite block length regimes has been known, designing truly joint coding schemes that directly map an input signal to a channel codeword has been a long standing open research challenge.
-Following \cite{bourtsoulatze2019deep}, it has been shown that DNNs can be successfully employed to design DeepJSCC schemes that can outperform state-of-the-art separation-based alternatives.
-We further emphasize that the latter are results of decades-long intensive research efforts, while the proposed DeepJSCC networks can be obtained by several hours of training.
-DeepJSCC schemes with even superior performance are being developed thanks to the increasing research efforts in this area \cite{dai2022nonlinear}.
+While the superiority of JSCC over separation in the practical finite block length regimes has been known, designing truly joint coding schemes that directly map an input signal to a channel codeword has been a long standing open research challenge.
+As we have shown here through examples DNNs can be successfully employed to design DeepJSCC schemes that can outperform state-of-the-art separation-based alternatives.
+We further emphasize that the latter are results of decades-long intensive research efforts, while DeepJSCC networks can be obtained by several hours of training.

 Another important benefit of the DeepJSCC paradigm is its computational efficiency.
 Even relatively shallow DNNs are sufficient to achieve satisfactory end-to-end performance, requiring significantly lower computational complexity compared to state-of-the-art image and video compression standards concatenated with iterative channel decoding schemes.
 Moreover, since they rely completely on DNN architectures, DeepJSCC schemes are inherently parallelizable.
 One should contrast this with the state-of-the-art in learning-aided channel code design.
-Despite significant research efforts over the last few years, we still cannot design long block length channel codes in a purely data-driven manner.
+Despite significant research efforts in recent years, we still cannot design long block length channel codes in a purely data-driven manner.
 While DNN-based approaches have recently achieved state-of-the-art in image and video compression, the gains are still modest.
 This indicates that the JSCC problem is an easier problem from an end-to-end learning perspective, and the learning-based design approach of DeepJSCC holds a significant potential for the implementation of such codes in practice.

 While we have provided potential solutions for the security of DeepJSCC, we believe that security still constitutes an important challenge in front of its adoption in practical systems, particularly for sensitive applications.
 More research will be needed in this direction to incorporate more advanced security mechanisms into the design of DeepJSCC architectures.